 2. Young Peacebuilders in MENA: Programme overview and timeline

 Guided by the principle that youth are key actors to achieve peace and prevent violent extremism, as stated by UN Security Council resolutions 2250 and 2419 and the United Nations Secretary General’s Plan of Action on Preventing Violent Extremism, UNAOC develops educational programming to enhance the ability of young people and their organizations to foster mutual respect, understanding and long-term positive relationships between peoples of different cultures and religions.
-You may find more information about UNAOC’s Young Peacebuilders initiative here, or about the 2016 West Africa edition here and 2017-18 MENA edition here.
+You may find more information about UNAOC’s Young Peacebuilders initiative here.

 The Young Peacebuilders in Middle East and North Africa (MENA) 2019 edition is designed to strengthen the skills of young women and men from the MENA region in tackling negative stereotypes, prejudice and xenophobia while providing them with access to regional and global peacebuilding networks and raising visibility of their innovative and effective peace work in the field.
 The long-term goal is the integration of young peacebuilders in governmental peace processes / policies.

-Like the 2017-18 edition, the 2019 edition is funded by AEXCID (Agencia Extremeña de Cooperación Internacional para el Desarrollo).
+Like the previous 2 editions, the 4th edition is also funded by AEXCID (Agencia Extremeña de Cooperación Internacional para el Desarrollo).

 In order to participate, applicants must commit to completing all phases of the programme, outlined below.
 Online involvement is part-time, while the workshop is a full time, one-week experience.
 Participation in the results-sharing symposium is also mandatory.